MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-29/README.md

 Then visit the `scripts` directory and run the files in order:

-from the scrapy_house_renting folder
+from the house_renting_scrapy folder

-1. download and save all the webpages from realestate website manually, and put them into pages folder.
+1. scrapy the webpages of realstate into "pages" folder
-There are about 300 webpages that I have downloaded, I only upload 6 webpages to github.
-Otherwise, put 300 webpages will be too big, about 200 MB.
 2. run scrapy.py, we will get a file, named "m.csv", it is a list about house information.
 3. run school_distance.py, we will get a "school.txt", it is a list about the distance between house to nearest school, hospital
 4. run merge.py, it will merge "m.csv" and "school.txt" together, we will get a "merge.csv".
 We rename it as "house_renting.csv".